FAQ

 If you are experiencing financial hardship a counsellor will consider your situation, they may offer a free initial consultation and offer cheaper rates.
 This can only be discussed with a counsellor.

-1. Counsellors will work with clients to gain an understanding of the present issues that are easily resolved on the conscious level.
 Counselling consultation is short-term (typically 1 day to less than 6 months).
 Counselling is more concerned with practical or immediate issues and outcomes.
 Counselling normally helps a client process powerful emotions such as grief or anger, deal with immediate causes of stress and anxiety, clarify values and identify options when making important personal or professional decisions, manage conflicts within relationships, develop better interpersonal and communication skills, or intentionally change unproductive thoughts and behaviours.

 CCAA is an association that accredits counsellors who have a Christian faith and seek to integrate their theology with psychology.
 Our registered members have been trained in counselling practices with accredited organisations.
 CCAA offers a wide range of Professional Development meetings across all of Australia, including a National Conference normally every 2 years.